 PEIK has an ongoing close collaboration with Louisville Gas and Electric and Kentucky Utilities (LG&E and KU) on teaching activities, including classes with field visits to utility facilities, lectures, and seminars by LG&E and KU technical experts.
 The course Efficient and Renewable Power Systems Operations, which is typically offered in the spring, comprises lectures on campus in the first part of the semester, followed by on site instruction at the EW Brown power plant, including the coal, hydro, natural gas, the solar PV, and the battery energy storage facilities.
 The experience contributes directly to the students' preparation for work in industry and the power utility sector.

 Further collaboration between the two organizations includes joint participation at public events, such as the College of Engineering E-Day, which typically attracts more than 3,000 visitors from around the state on the UK campus.
 The PEIK Distinguished Speaker Seminar Series that takes place during the academic year, regularly includes talks from LG&E and KU managers and subject matter experts.
 Guest lectures are held as part of specialty and large classes, such as EGR 240 – Global Energy Issues, to provide the industrial and utility perspective to the academic curriculum.
 The example lecture notes are for “Kentucky’s Clean Energy Successes, Opportunities, and Challenges”.
+The example presentation slides “Automating Kentucky’s Largest Battery” are from an expert panel session held at the very large IEEE Power and Energy Society General Meeting.

 The UK College of Engineering annually issues many scholarships to undergraduate students with a strong interest in power and energy, as demonstrated, for example, by the participation in the PEIK certificate program and activities.
 These scholarships are made possible by an endowment established years ago through E.On on behalf of Kentucky Utilities.
 The recipients receive between $2,000 and $3,000 annually and may also be granted an additional $2,000 for use on a power and energy related study abroad trip during the school year or the following summer.